Energy Storage in the Booming British Market

 What makes the UK an interesting country for renewable energy projects?

 The UK offers a unique combination of volatile wholesale electricity prices, great natural resources for solar and wind generation, and innovative market access for customers with flexible assets.
-Providing businesses with a unique opportunity to produce their own electricity on site, access cheaper grid power when renewables are abundant and generate additional value by trading their flexibility in the market.
+This gives businesses a unique opportunity to generate their own electricity on site.
+They can access cheaper grid power when renewable generation is high.
+They can also unlock extra value by trading their flexibility in the energy market.

 What is driving the current demand in the UK?

 There are drivers both from the government in terms of their ambitious net zero targets and also the private sector with businesses looking for alternatives to expensive grid electricity.
-The government’s commitment to achieving a decarbonised grid by 2035 has led to increasing pressure to expand renewable energy deployment in the UK, whilst incentivising businesses to reduce their scope 1, 2 and 3 carbon emissions.
+The government’s goal of achieving a fully decarbonised grid by 2035 has intensified the push to expand renewable energy deployment across the UK.
+At the same time, it is encouraging businesses to reduce their scope 1, 2, and 3 carbon emissions.

 What triggered the fast growth of renewables in the UK?